RealHenryMartinez/ReactjsLeadershipCreedWebsite/README.md

 > Dependencies / Technologies used

-- Used React.js, CSS <- Will need Node installed to run a React JS website in your prefered IDE
+- Used React.js <- Will need Node installed to run a React JS website in your prefered IDE
+- For CSS: this app used styled components: download with npm: npm install --save styled-components